TravelNotes.org - The Online Guide to Travel.

 Dholpur's tourist attractions include the Machkund temple, Shergarh Fort, and Talab Shahi Lake.

 Nature lovers will also enjoy the National Chambal Sanctuary; a 400km protected stretch of the river.
-There's also the Van Vihar Wildlife and Ramsagar Lake Sanctuaries to be savoured.

 Dungarpur is located in the southern part of Rajasthan.

-Hotel Udai Bilas Palace:
+Udai Bilas Palace: Dungarpur, Rajasthan.

-Nestled in idyllic splendour, with the blue waters of Gaibsagar lake on one side and a cove of private reserve forest on the other, Udai Bilas Palace is the embodiment of the old world charm of princely India.
+Nestled in idyllic splendour, with the blue waters of Gaibsagar lake on one side and a cove of private reserve forest on the other, Udai Bilas Palace is the embodiment of an old world charm of princely India.

 Carved out of Sri Ganganagar district, Hanumangarh became the 31st district of Rajasthan on 12th July, 1994.